Third time unlucky: why Gazprom wants no new gas war

 "The political agenda is out of our control," Gazprom's export boss Alexander Medvedev told the gathering, among them the world's leading oil trader, Ian Taylor from British trading house Vitol.
 "But if you look at what kind of economic decisions were taken during the Cold War, you would really hope wise people will take the right decisions."

-Hours earlier, U.S. Secretary of State John Kerry had condemned Russia's "incredible act of aggression" and threatened economic sanctions to isolate Moscow [ID:nL1N0LZ09M].
+Hours earlier, U.S. Secretary of State John Kerry had condemned Russia's "incredible act of aggression" and threatened economic sanctions to isolate Moscow.

 "Last but not least, we are undervalued, and it is probably the last chance to buy cheap," he concluded to uneasy laughter.